joaop-macedo/git-demo/README.md

 - [x] Be brave giving the first step on career changing;
 - [] Be hired.

-## Adding stuff for GIT training (add, commit and checkout commands)
+## Adding stuff for GIT training (add, commit and restore commands)

 Blablabla
 blablabla